With only a few rare exceptions, it seems that she has a stomach made of steel, metaphorically speaking, of course.

 And there was my answer.
 We already have the invention.
 They are called feet.
 If you can’t see it, you’ll probably step in it.
 “Clean up in aisle 3, please” I thought to myself, as I ran for rags with my toes pointing straight up to not stamp out more vomit on the floors leading to the kitchen.

-Fortunately it only seems to happen 2 or 3 times per year, such as when I’m gone on a trip, or my schedule is a little topsy-turvy (like in December) when her meal times and sleep times are a little inconsistent.
+Fortunately it only seems to happen 2 or 3 times per year, such as when my schedule is a little topsy-turvy (like in December) when her meal times and sleep times are a little inconsistent.

 But where my crystal ball needs to go in the shop for recalibrating, it is in the prediction of when things might be rushing through the other end.